-Every dissection starts with the Frame dissector which dissects the packet details of the capture file itself (e.g. timestamps).
-From there it passes the data on to the the lowest-level data dissector, e.g. the Ethernet dissector for the Ethernet header.
+Every dissection starts with the Frame dissector which dissects the details of the capture file itself (e.g. timestamps).
+From there it passes the data on to the lowest-level data dissector, e.g. the Ethernet dissector for the Ethernet header.
 The payload is then passed on to the next dissector (e.g. IP) and so on.
-At each stage, details of the packet will be decoded and displayed.
+At each stage, details of the packet are decoded and displayed.

+Dissectors can either be built-in to Wireshark or written as a self-registering plugin (a shared library or DLL).
 There is little difference in having your dissector as either a plugin or built-in.
-On the Windows platform you have limited function access through the ABI exposed in libwireshark.def, but that is mostly complete.
+You have limited function access through the ABI exposed by functions declared as WS_DLL_PUBLIC.

-The big plus is that your rebuild cycle for a plugin is much shorter than for a built-in one.
-So starting with a plugin makes initial development simpler, while the finished code may make more sense as a built-in dissector.
+The big benefit of writing a dissector as a plugin is that rebuilding a plugin is much faster than rebuilding wireshark after editing a built-in dissector.
+As such, starting with a plugin often makes initial development quicker, while the finished code may make more sense as a built-in dissector.

-The file doc/README.developer contains detailed information about implementing a dissector.
+The file doc/README.dissector contains detailed information about writing a dissector.
 In many cases it is more up to date than this document.